A Survey on 3D Skeleton Based Person Re-Identification: Taxonomy, Advances, Challenges, and Interdisciplinary Prospects: Conclusion

 \section{Conclusion}

 In this paper, we provide the first comprehensive review of 3D skeleton based person re-ID (SRID).
 We first define the SRID task and present a timeline to overview the major advancements of SRID.
-Then we formulate a systematic taxonomy of SRID approaches in terms of different skeleton modeling and learning paradigms, so as to review and analyze the recent advances with a discussion of their advantages and limitations.
-An empirical evaluation of state-of-the-art SRID methods is conducted across various benchmarks and evaluation protocols to compare their effectiveness and efficiency.
-We further discuss critical challenges along with potential solutions, and present research impacts and potential applications of SRID.
+Then we formulate a taxonomy of SRID approaches in terms of different skeleton modeling and learning paradigms, systematically presenting foundational mechanisms and reviewing representative approaches.
+An empirical evaluation of state-of-the-art SRID methods is conducted across various benchmarks and evaluation protocols to compare their effectiveness, efficiency, and key properties.
+We further discuss critical challenges along with potential directions, and highlight interdisciplinary prospects of SRID.